eic/scavenger-hunt/_episodes/04-tasks_7_8.md

 # Task 8 - Using MC Particles

-When analysing simulated data, knowing the underlying truth is very important.
+In this task, we will do a basic analysis of some information contained within a reconstruction file.
+Namely, we will look at the inforrmation in the MCParticles branch.
+Accessing the truth information is very important in simulation studes.
+You may find [lesson 3 of the analysis tutorial](https://eic.github.io/tutorial-analysis/03-analysis/index.html) to be useful here if you have not looked at analysis files before.

 > Exercise:
-> - Using the file from task 7, check in the MCParticles branch and:
+> - Using the file - `/volatile/eic/EPIC/RECO/25.08.0/epic_craterlake/EXCLUSIVE/UCHANNEL_PI0/18x275/pi0_18x275_uChannel_Q2of0to10_hiDiv.0104.eicrecon.edm4eic.root`, the same as Task 7, do the following using the `MCParticles` branch:
 >   - Determine the number of stable, final state electrons
 >   - Determine the number of stable, final state positive pions
 > - Determine the ratio of electrons to pions in this file.
 The first part of your ratio (e.g. X:Y -> X) is your clue for task 8.
 {: .challenge}